Celebrating 40 Years (1979-2019)

 With a passion for Christian education and the help of several other families, George and Mary Winn Lent founded Hilton Head Christian Academy in 1979.
 The school assembled at Grace Church on Matthews Drive when it opened its doors.
 HHCA's first Board of Directors was formed In 1981, and a few short years later HHCA moved to a new location on Arrow Road.
 In 1984, HHCA had it's first graduating class with only one graduate.
 In 1987, just three years later, the kindergarten class was overflowing with 31 precious children.

 Around the same time, the Lord began planting the dream for a new campus in the hearts of HHCA's earliest pioneers, Robert Graves and Konrad Marcus.
 Graves recalled about that day, "As I was driving over the bridge to Hilton Head, it was as if the Lord said, Robert, Hilton Head has been so good to you.
 What are you going to do for Hilton Head?”
 Graves shared this with his close friend, Konrad Marcus and Marcus replied with great confidence, "Robert, you're going to help me build a school for HHCA!"
 With that, plans for a new campus began to develop.
 Robert Graves, Konrad Marcus, John Reed and many other families worked tirelessly and sacrificed collectively to build the Gardner Drive campus that HHCA calls home today.
 The Gardner Drive campus opened its doors in 1989, just one short decade after its founding, with over 170 students enrolled.

-This year, HHCA celebrates its 40th anniversary and today, with over 400 students enrolled, the HHCA community is preparing for the next exciting chapter in HHCA's story: a new campus in Bluffton.
+In 2019, HHCA celebrated its 40th anniversary and today, with over 400 students enrolled, the HHCA community is preparing for the next exciting chapter in HHCA's story: a new campus in Bluffton.
 The new campus, currently under construction, is set to open its doors in the 2020-2021 school year.
 While much has changed through the years, HHCA's vision has remained constant throughout: to know Christ and to make Him known.

 "I am so grateful for those that came before me and were brave enough to heed God's call on their life."